Ōtautahi Christchurch Is The Ultimate Mountain Bikers Playground

 McLeans Forest

-Perfect for the beginner mountain biker, McLeans Forest has 10 green trails to build your two-wheeled confidence.
+Perfect for the beginner mountain biker, McLeans Forest has three mountain bike loops perfect for families and those looking to build confidence.
 Running along the Waimakariri River behind Christchurch Airport, McLeans Forest is a forest reserve with winding tree-lined trails.
-Trail lengths suit any fitness level, from less than 1km to 9km.
-The most popular trail is the 4.4km Coringa loop with a gentle slope.
+Trail lengths suit any fitness level.
+All loops are one-way and can be interlinked to make a total distance of 17km.

 Difficulty: Super Easy